matejchalk/better-enums/README.md

 #### Removing values (`Enum.exclude`)

-To remove values from a basic enum, pass in an array of values:
+To remove values from a simple enum, pass in an array of values:

 ```ts
 const ROLE = Enum(['viewer', 'editor', 'admin']);